Staten Island: Geography

 According to the U.S. Census Bureau, Richmond County has a total area of 102.5 sqmi, of which 58.5 sqmi is land and 44.0 sqmi (43%) is water.
 It is the third-smallest county in New York by land area and fourth-smallest by total area.

-Although Staten Island is a borough of New York City, the island is topographically and geologically a part of New Jersey.
+Although Staten Island is a borough of New York City, the island is geographically part of New Jersey.
 Staten Island is separated from Long Island by the Narrows and from mainland New Jersey by the Arthur Kill and the Kill Van Kull.
 Staten Island is positioned at the center of New York Bight, a sharp bend in the shoreline between New Jersey and Long Island.
 The region is considered vulnerable to sea-level rise.
 On October 29, 2012, the island experienced severe damage and loss of life along with the destruction of many homes during Hurricane Sandy.

 In addition to the main island, the borough and county also include several small uninhabited islands: